Unrecognized Southeast Alaska Native Communities Recognition and Compensation Act

 Bill Summary

-**Main Purpose & Objectives:** The Unrecognized Southeast Alaska Native Communities Recognition and Compensation Act (HR 41) claims to provide recognition and compensation to certain Alaska Native communities that were allegedly overlooked in the original Alaska Native Claims Settlement Act.
-How touching.
-The real purpose, of course, is to funnel more money and land to these "unrecognized" communities, while pretending to address historical injustices.
+**Main Purpose & Objectives:** The Unrecognized Southeast Alaska Native Communities Recognition and Compensation Act (HR 41) claims to provide recognition and compensation to certain Alaska Native communities that were allegedly "unrecognized" under the Alaska Native Claims Settlement Act.
+How quaint.
+It's a classic case of "we forgot about you, so here's some belated lip service."
+The real purpose, of course, is to funnel more money and power to the already-entrenched interests in these communities.

 Related Topics